3D printing is more popular than ever. It’s a fun way to improve your DIY skills, and it can even help you make money.

 Gamers often buy accessories to make their gaming experience better.
 Items like controller stands, joystick grips, custom keycaps, and game card holders are popular since they're useful, cool, and used daily.

-With 3D printing, you can design ergonomic Joy-Con grips shaped to fit hands better, add textured finishes to prevent slippage, or even widen the buttons for players with larger fingers.
+You can create ergonomic Joy-Con grips that fit hands better, add textured surfaces to prevent slipping, or even widen buttons for players with larger fingers.

 Ergonomic Controller for Nintendo Switch Joycons by Semmel